Diabetic patient testing blood

 CLINICAL SUMMARY: Poorly Controlled Diabetes

-A 65-year-old patient presented at the hospital with shortness of breath, acute kidney injury, poorly controlled diabetes, and hyperglycemia.
+A 65-year-old patient presented at the hospital with shortness of breath, acute kidney injury, poorly controlled diabetes and hyperglycemia.
 The patient had a glucose level of 569, beta hydroxybutyrate of 10.4 as well as elevated creatinine and lactate.
-The patient has a medical history of chronic obstructive pulmonary disease (COPD), anxiety, bipolar disorder, gastroesophageal reflux disease (GERD), hypothyroidism, and diabetes.
+The patient has a medical history of chronic obstructive pulmonary disease (COPD), anxiety, bipolar disorder, gastroesophageal reflux disease (GERD), hypothyroidism and diabetes.

 The patient was admitted under observation status and treated with IV fluids and insulin adjustment.
 The next day, the patient’s blood sugar was improving but still elevated.
 However, on the second day of hospitalization, complications arose due to hypoglycemia requiring close monitoring, further insulin adjustment and weaning off supplemental oxygen.
 An inpatient order was placed due to the need for ongoing medical and supportive care as well as medication adjustments beyond the observation time period.
 The patient’s acute kidney injury (AKI) improved during admission.
 Stabilized, the patient was discharged the following day on an insulin regimen and instructions to follow up with primary care physician for further insulin regimen titration.